Posted by Link4 Team on 02/11/2020

 Being a business built around supporting SMEs to manage their financial processes and technology, the theme of Xccelerate2020 fits well with our values and goals, as we give SMEs a way to seamlessly transfer invoices electronically.

 This gave us an opportunity to be a part of such a great program and grow our awareness further to reach additional small businesses that could benefit from using e-Invoicing as part of their transaction processes.

 Among us in the Xccelerate2020 program, were many valuable start-ups that shared a similar vision and made it much more valuable to be a part of.
-The judges from Xccelerate2020 were overwhelmed with the value each of the start-ups had and decided to extend their support to not just one but four different business.
+The judges from Xccelerate2020 were overwhelmed with the value each of the start-ups had and decided to extend their support to not just one but four different businesses.

 Xccelerate2020 gave us exposure to new SMEs who are now using our service.
-Since July, we have gained more support, including from government bodies and we continue to help as many SMEs as we can so that everyone can share the benefits of using e-invoicing.
+Since July, we have gained more support, including from government bodies and we continue to help as many SMEs as we can so that everyone can share the benefits of using e-Invoicing.